ane/ane.github.io/_posts/2015-1-1-side-effects-of-functional-programming.markdown

 Because everything is *declared to be something*, a value, or a function, or a mapping, these declarations remain steady and unchanged throughout execution.
-We fix the result of `squaredIntegers[]` to be the result of a mapping, we cannot touch it afterwards.
+We fix the result of `squaredIntegers[]` to be the result of a mapping, we cannot touch it afterward.

 In rough terms, our code cannot alter anything, it can only use those variables known at its *moment of declaration*, i.e., what knowledge is